rp-rs/rp-hal/rp2040-hal/README.md

 ### Support for embedded-hal 1.0

-We plan to support embedded-hal 1.0 soon after it is released.

-For now, there is preliminary support for alpha/rc versions of embedded-hal, which can be enabled with the feature `eh1_0_alpha`.
+This crate now supports embedded-hal 1.0, albeit still optional and hidden behind the `eh1_0_alpha` feature flag.
 Please note that this support does not provide any semver compatibility guarantees: With that feature activated, there will be breaking changes even in minor versions of rp2040-hal.

-Support for embedded-hal 1.0(-alpha/rc) exists in parallel to support for embedded-hal 0.2: Traits of both versions are implemented and can be used at the same time.
+Support for embedded-hal 1.0 exists in parallel to support for embedded-hal 0.2: Traits of both versions are implemented and can be used at the same time.

 <!-- CONTRIBUTING -->
 ## Contributing